International Psoriasis Council

 United States

 Dr. Amy Paller is the Walter J. Hamlin Professor and Chair of Dermatology, Professor of Pediatrics, and Principal Investigator of the NIH-funded Skin Biology and Diseases Resource-based Center at Northwestern University’s Feinberg School of Medicine.
 She received her undergraduate and graduate degrees from Brown University and her medical degree from Stanford University.
 Dr. Paller completed residency training in Pediatrics and Dermatology at Northwestern University and her postdoctoral research fellowship at the University of North Carolina.
-She is currently President of the International Society of Pediatric Dermatology.
-She has served as President of the Society for Investigative Dermatology, the Society for Pediatric Dermatology, the International Eczema Council, the Pediatric Dermatology Research Alliance, and the Women’s Dermatological Society.
-She has also been on the Board of many national and international organizations, including the American Board of Dermatology.
-Dr. Paller has served on the editorial boards of leading journals, including the Journal of Investigative Dermatology.
-She has written several leading textbooks, among them the leading textbook for pediatric dermatology, Hurwitz Clinical Pediatric Dermatology.
-An author of almost 550 original publications, Dr. Paller, is an NIH-funded investigator who conducts both laboratory-based and clinical investigations related to psoriasis.
-Dr. Paller has led international epidemiological studies related to psoriasis and has developed new tools to measure patient-related outcomes, such as itch and stigma.
-She has been the lead investigator on landmark trials in pediatric skin disease, including the trial of the first TNF inhibitor and first IL-17 inhibitor for children with psoriasis.
-She has served on the Medical Advisory Board (now Emeritus) and received the Excellence in Leadership Award from the National Psoriasis Foundation.
-Dr. Paller has been an active IPC Councilor since 2010.
+An author of >750 original publications, Dr. Paller is an NIH-funded investigator conducting laboratory-based and clinical investigations related to psoriasis.
+Dr. Paller has led international epidemiological studies on psoriasis and atopic dermatitis, developed new tools to measure patient-related outcomes in pediatric inflammatory skin disease, and focused on psoriasis research on obesity, cutaneous innervation, and new nanotechnology-based treatment approaches.
+She has been the lead investigator on landmark trials in pediatric skin disease, including the first TNF inhibitor and the first IL-17 inhibitor for children with psoriasis, as well as several new topical and systemic therapies for atopic dermatitis.
+She has served on the Medical Advisory Board (now Emeritus) and received the Excellence in Leadership Award from the National Psoriasis Foundation (NPF).
+Dr. Paller has been an active IPC Councilor since 2010 and is now a member of IPC’s Board of Directors.
+She has served as Chair of the National Eczema Association’s Scientific and Medical Advisory Council and was co-founder and inaugural President of the International Eczema Council (IEC).
+She has also been President of the Society for Investigative Dermatology (SID), the Society for Pediatric Dermatology (SPD), the Pediatric Dermatology Research Alliance (PeDRA), the Women’s Dermatological Society (WDS), the International Society of Pediatric Dermatology (ISPD), and the American Dermatological Association (ADA).
+She has served on the Board of many national and international organizations, including the American Academy of Dermatology (AAD) and the American Board of Dermatology (ABD), and on the editorial boards of leading journals, including, currently, as Section Editor of the Journal of Investigative Dermatology (JID).
+She has written several textbooks, including the leading textbook for pediatric dermatology, Hurwitz Clinical Pediatric Dermatology.

 Last Updated: